-Part of a new residential village serving the University of Maryland Honors College, the Yahentamitsi Dining Hall is named in recognition of the Indigenous peoples of the Piscataway Tribe, upon whose land the University of Maryland sits.
+Working with design-build contractor, Holder Construction Company, Ayers Saint Gross designed the Yahentamitsi Dining Hall as part of a new residential village serving the University of Maryland Honors College.
+The dining hall is named in recognition of the Indigenous peoples of the Piscataway Tribe, upon whose land the University of Maryland sits.
 The word “Yahentamitsi” means A Place to Go to Eat in the native Algonquian language.

 The focus of the dining facility is the holistic nourishment of up to 15,000 daily users, while reducing landfill waste and achieving high sustainability standards.
 The facility is designed to be open 18 hours per day, continuously, and accommodate the University’s self-operated “All You Care to Eat All Day” model.
 It is conveniently located near a variety of academic spaces, making it a flexible and attractive dining option for the overall student body.

 Biometric readers at the main entrance help reduce lines at peak meal times, while taking up less square footage than traditional card swipe entrances.
 Similarly, the dish drop/wash area is strategically located near, but not immediately adjacent to, the main egress to help control crowd flow.

 The interior of the facility is divided into seating areas, large kitchen spaces, and a series of micro-restaurants that can function independently from the main kitchen.
 The interior and exterior design intent highlights what is background and foreground.
 Ceilings, tilework, lighting, and countertop materials are generally neutral and similar along the main meandering circulation, and subtle differences in tile pattern, texture, and graphic design features offer clues to the function of each station.